MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 ## Exercise 4 – Project Outcome relationships

-In this exercise, you will create two many-to-one relationships for the project outcome table to the project and outcome tables.
-These relationships will be used to replace the many-to-many relationship between the project and outcome tables.
+In this exercise, you will create two many-to-one relationships for the Project Outcome table to the Project and Outcome tables.
+These relationships will be used to replace the many-to-many relationship between the Project and Outcome tables.

 ### Task 4.1 – Create new relationship to Project

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.

-1. Make sure you are in the **Practice** environment.
+1. Make sure you are in your **Practice** environment.

 1. Select **Solutions**.